NeowayLabs/data-integration-challenge/README.md

 ## Notes

-- More than one instance of the application will serve HTTP requests at the same time.
-- Make sure other programmers can easily run the application locally.
+- Make sure other developers can easily run the application locally.
-- Yawoen doesn't care about the language, the database and other tools that you might choose however make sure your decisions take notice of the market.
-For example, Brainfuck might not be a good decision.
+- Yawoen isn't picky about the programming language, the database and other tools that you might choose.
+Just take notice of the market before making your decision.
 - Automated tests are mandatory.
 - Document your API if you are willing to.